Kenia Os

-Kenia Guadalupe Flores Osuna (born 15 July 1999), known professionally as Kenia Os, is a Mexican social media personality and singer.
-She began her career as a YouTuber, regularly uploading vlogs.
-Os uploaded her first video in 2015, later joining a larger team of creators, and in May 2018, she resumed her online career independently.
-In August 2018, she signed with the label Lizos Music and released her debut single, "Por Siempre".
-After two years with the label, she briefly released independent music, and a few months later signed with Sony Music Mexico, releasing her first studio album, Cambios de Luna (2022).
+Kenia Guadalupe Flores Osuna (born 15 July 1999), known professionally as Kenia Os, is a Mexican singer and social media personality.
+She was a content creator on YouTube with a team of creators where she amassed millions of subscribers, before continuing on her own.
+She signed with Lizos Music in 2018, releasing her debut single "Por Siempre".
+After a period as an independent artist, she signed with Sony Music Mexico and released her debut studio album, Cambios de Luna (2022), followed by the successful albums K23 (2023) and Pink Aura (2024).

-She has appeared on streaming shows such as HBO Max's Bake Off Celebrity: Mexico, sharing the screen with celebrities including Yuri, Lorena Herrera, and Omar Fierro.
-In 2021, she co-hosted the MTV MIAW Awards alongside Kali Uchis.
+She has expanded her career into television, co-hosting the 2021 MTV MIAW Awards and appearing on streaming shows such as HBO Max's Bake Off Celebrity: Mexico.
+Her accolades include seven MTV MIAW Awards, an MTV Europe Music Award, and a Heat Latin Music Award, in addition to a nomination for a Latin Grammy Award for Best Long Form Music Video.

 Career

 In 2015, she created her first YouTube channel, later joining the Jukilop group.
 In 2018, she left the group following disagreements in her contract.
 Due to a previous contract, Os's social networks were deleted because they no longer belonged to her.
 The controversy and rivalry that would arise among the YouTubers increased her popularity.